Sara-Tucker/c-sharp-notes/wpf.md

 Back in AppView.xaml, update the existing repeat button by adding a Caliburn Micro Parameter to the ActionMessage.
 The Value property of the Caliburn Micro Parameter is a dependency property, which means it also supports the usual WPF data binding.

-Pro Tip: Because of the flexibity of using data binding to set the parameter value, it is possible to pass UI elements from the view into the view-model.
+Because of the flexibity of using data binding to set the parameter value, it is possible to pass UI elements from the view into the view-model.
 You should try to avoid doing this as hard as you possibly can!
 UI elements in the view-model can fracture your MVVM archetecture and can cause maintenance issues in the future.

 ```xaml
 cal:Message.Attach="[Event Click] = [Action IncrementCount]" />